-Welcome, and thank you for visiting Jane Lucas Counselling and Therapies.
-My name is Jane and I am a counsellor providing both short- and long-term therapy to adult individuals in Rainhill
+Welcome, and thank you for visiting Jane Lucas Counselling and therapies.
+My name is Jane and I am a person-centred counsellor providing both short term focus and long term therapy to adults.

 Life brings many challenges, and it is understandable that at times we might look for support in facing them.
 As a counsellor my role is to provide space and guidance to help you on your journey of self-discovery; to enable you to examine your life and make new, meaningful choices within it.

 I offer a chance to reflect on the difficulties or problems you are experiencing in a safe and confidential environment, with someone from outside your day-to-day life.
 Together we can explore your situation in a way that leads to fresh perspectives - and perhaps a new understanding of yourself.
 Counselling isn’t about giving you solutions or advice, but empowering you to make your own changes.

 I work with people from all walks of life and backgrounds, coming to me with a diverse range of problems.
 As a fully-qualified counsellor I am a member of the British Association of Counselling and Psychotherapy, and abide by their code of ethics.

 Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy - and without judgement.
 In the therapy space thoughts and feelings can be expressed freely and in confidence.

 Trouble with a relationship; anxiety or panic attacks; mood swings or depression - many people face difficulties in their everyday lives that can be hard to get on top of.
 Counselling gives us a set of tools we can use to help gain a better understanding of what’s causing these problems - and how you can move towards managing or resolving them.

 Working together I can help you gain greater insight into the difficulties you are facing, help you understand why you act or react to them the way you do, and see how you can start to make better, heathier choices moving forward.